-Cervical Spine Treatment and Surgery in Boston, MA
+Cervical Spine Surgery in Boston, MA

 The cervical spine is the part of your spinal column that attaches your skull to the start of your back.
 This group of seven bones (C1 – C7 vertebrae) make up the neck area.
 Because it performs several crucial functions, pain to this area can be debilitating.